-Sumire Ishige (Understudy) is from Greensboro, North Carolina and studied at the University of North Carolina School of the Arts high school program under the leadership of Brenda Daniels and Susan Jaffe.
+Sumire Ishige (Dancer) is from Greensboro, North Carolina and studied at the University of North Carolina School of the Arts high school program under the leadership of Brenda Daniels and Susan Jaffe.
 She is now in her third year of the Ailey/Fordham BFA program.
 In the summer of 2016, Sumire was selected to participate in an exchange program at the National Ballet School of Canada.
 She has performed pieces by Alvin Ailey, Twyla Tharp, Lar Lubovitch, José Limón, and Ohad Naharin and has worked with distinguished choreographers such as Gregory Dolbashian, Juel D. Lane, Jennifer Archibald, and Tom Weinberger.
 Sumire was an understudy since November 2017 and joined the company in June 2019.